Blackpig/claude-setup/existing.md

 - **No manual installation needed**: Herd is built-in, Boost uses npx
 - **Must restart Claude Desktop**: MCP servers only load on startup
 - **Other servers**: Git, MySQL, Brave Search, and Filesystem MCP servers are not yet publicly available

+### .cliignore Creation
+- **Copied automatically**: For existing projects, .cliignore is copied from claude-setup repo in the same run
+- **Smart exclusions**: Based on Laravel + Filament best practices
+- **Immediate savings**: Should reduce token usage by 50-70% right away
+- **Safe to customize**: Edit .cliignore to add project-specific exclusions
+- **Exceptions allowed**: Can access vendor/filament/ or other vendor code when explicitly requested or debugging requires it

 ### Testing MCP Servers
 After restarting Claude Desktop, test with: